-MH 11-1 MH11-2 describes the nature of continuity and change in the modern world MH11-2 MH11-3 proposes ideas about the varying causes and effects of events and developments analyses the role of historical features, individuals, groups and ideas in shaping the past MH11-3 MH11-4 MH11-4 accounts for the different perspectives of individuals and groups MH11-5 examines the significance of historical features, people, ideas, movements, events and developments of the modern world MH11-6 analyses and interprets different types of sources for evidence to support an historical account or argument MH11-7 discusses and evaluates differing interpretations and representations of the past MH11-8 plans and conducts historical investigations and presents reasoned conclusions, using relevant evidence from a range of sources MH11-9 communicates historical understanding, using historical knowledge, concepts and terms, in appropriate and well-structured forms MH11-10 discusses contemporary methods and issues involved in the investigation of modern history discusses contemporary methods and issues involved in the investigation of modern history
+MH 11-1 MH11-2 MH11-3 describes the nature of continuity and change in the modern world proposes ideas about the varying causes and effects of events and developments analyses the role of historical features, individuals, groups and ideas in shaping the past MH11-4 accounts for the different perspectives of individuals and groups MH11-5 examines the significance of historical features, people, ideas, movements, events and developments of the modern world MH11-6 analyses and interprets different types of sources for evidence to support an historical account or argument MH11-7 discusses and evaluates differing interpretations and representations of the past MH11-8 plans and conducts historical investigations and presents reasoned conclusions, using relevant evidence from a range of sources MH11-9 communicates historical understanding, using historical knowledge, concepts and terms, in appropriate and well-structured forms MH11-10 discusses contemporary methods and issues involved in the investigation of modern history

-Task 1 Task 2 Task 3 Weighting Task Name Written response Historical Investigation Yearly Examination Task type Analytical Extended Response Evaluative extended response Formal examination Due Term 1 Week 11 Term 2 Week 9 Exam Period Method of Submission Hand in Hand in Formal examination Focus Outcomes MH11-2, MH11-3, MH11- 6 MH11-7, MH11-8, MH11-9 MH11-1, MH11-4, MH11- 5 Syllabus Component The Nature of Modern history Case Studies Case Studies, Shaping of the Modern World Knowledge and understanding of course content 10 10 20 40 Historical skills in the analysis and evaluation of sources and interpretations 5 5 10 20 Historical inquiry and research 10 10 20 Communication of historical understanding in appropriate forms 5 5 10 20 Total Weighting % 30 30 40 100%
+Task 1 Task 2 Task 3 Weighting Task Name Written response Historical Investigation Yearly Examination Task type Analytical Extended Response Evaluative extended response Formal examination Due Term 1 Week 9 Term 2 Week 9 Examination Period Method of Submission In class Hand in Formal examination Focus Outcomes MH11-2, MH11-3, MH11- 6 MH11-7, MH11-8, MH11-9 MH11-1, MH11-4, MH11- 5 Syllabus Component Shaping of the Modern World Case Studies Case Studies, Nature of Modern History Knowledge and understanding of course content 10 10 20 40 Historical skills in the analysis and evaluation of sources and interpretations 5 5 10 20 Historical inquiry and research 10 10 20 Communication of historical understanding in appropriate forms 10 10 20 Weighting 25 35 40 100% Ancient History archaeology and science, including case studies.

-Ancient History

-Year 11 Students study the Core topic - Investigating the Past, examining the nature of history, archaeology and science, including case studies.
 Students engage in source analysis, written response and research skills.
 These skills enable them to complete their individual Historical Investigation, which focuses on a study of an ancient archaeological site.